kdave/btrfs-progs/libbtrfsutil/README.md

   type specific to `libbtrfsutil`)
 * Preserve API and ABI compatability at all times (i.e., we don't want to bump the library major version if we don't have to)
+* Include Python bindings for all interfaces
+* Write tests for all interfaces